Our Services

 Conversely, poor sleep can worsen ADHD symptoms—creating a vicious cycle of inattention and drowsiness.

 If you find that—despite good sleep habits—you still struggle with inattention, impulsivity, or disorganization, it's worth exploring whether ADHD might be playing a role.
-Taking a free online assessment for Attention Deficit Hyperactivity Disorder (ADHD) can help you understand your symptoms better and guide your conversation with a healthcare provider about next steps.
+A quick free symptom assessment can help you identify patterns in what you're experiencing and provide valuable insights to discuss with your healthcare provider.

 If you have any life-threatening or serious concerns—such as uncontrollable sleep episodes while driving, severe mood changes, or thoughts of harming yourself—please reach out to a medical professional immediately.
 Only a qualified clinician can diagnose sleep disorders or ADHD and recommend safe, effective treatments.